punnypenguins/citizen-science-and-history/docs/projects/computing/distributed-computing.md

 has_toc: false
 ---

-This section contains all active projects that use volunteers' computer power to help run enormous calculations and process data sets.
+This section contains all active projects that use volunteers' computer power to help run enormous calculations and process data sets for medical research, NASA, and much more.